Wood Rot: Identify, Causes, Repair, and Prevention

 Does Wood Rot Spread to Healthy Wood?

-Fungi like Serpula lacrymans release spores that travel through air or wood fibers, colonizing nearby dry wood once moisture levels rise above 20%.
+Fungi like Serpula lacrymans release spores that travel through the air or wood fibers, colonizing nearby dry wood once moisture levels rise above 20%.
 When conditions remain damp and unventilated, the rot expands across framing, subfloors, and structural supports, weakening the building’s integrity over time.

 - High humidity creates condensation in unventilated basements and attics that causes rot in the wood in basement and attic areas